Defense Counsel First Appearance Grant Program

 Program funding is currently available.
 Please apply and manage your grant below.
 For assistance, please contact the Program Manager.

 - Complete the application through the e-grants portal.

-- Provide supporting documentation of any and all expenses for provision of first appearance as required under § 13-10-114.5 C.R.S. for the time frame of January 1 - January 31, 2019.
+- Provide supporting documentation of any and all expenses for provision of first appearance as required under § 13-10-114.5 C.R.S. for the requested time.

 - If you had no eligible first appearances during this time, please provide a spreadsheet and supporting documentation for the most recent month with eligible first appearances.

-- Provide a spreadsheet of all first appearances between January 1, 2019 - January 31, 2019.
-An example of how to count those appearances can be found here.
+- Provide a spreadsheet of all eligible first appearances during the requested time.
+The spreadsheet and an example of how to count those appearances can be found here.